Frequently Asked Questions

 According to the Cannabis Act, we are able to ship to your primary residence, or a mailing address associated with that address (such as a P.O. box) within Canada.
 Aurora ships Canada-wide using Canada Post and Purolator.

-When you place your order, you will receive an order confirmation and then typical processing time is 1-2 days before you will receive a shipping notification email.
+When you place your order, you will receive an order confirmation and then typical processing time is 1-3 business days before you will receive a shipping notification email.
 Your shipping notification email will include a link to track the status of your package.
-If you have been unable to track your package you can contact our client care team for support at: email@example.com / 1-844-928-7672
+If you are unable to track your package you can contact our Client Care team for support at: firstname.lastname@example.org / 1-844-928-7672

 That all depends on your prescription.
 Patients are able to order a maximum of 30 times their daily prescribed amount in one order (i.e. 2g/day x 30 days = 60g) but cannot exceed the federal maximum of 150 grams of medical cannabis in a single order.